downpoured/projects_glacial_backup/doc/restore.md

 * You will be shown a path that looks something like

         /home/person/.local/share/glacial_backup/userdata/example/readytoupload

 * Create this directory.
 (If it already exists, delete everything under example/)

-* Download the latest .db file (the .db file with the largest number) and place it in this directory.
+* Download the latest .db file (the .db file with the largest number) and place it in this "readytoupload" directory.

 * Press Enter and choose **Restore file(s)...**